Stop overspending on your entire life. Understanding and being conscious of where your money is going is the first step in financial independence.

 Sinking funds are like mini savings accounts that you create for things or expenses that you know are coming.

-Planning ahead with sinking funds will stop you from overspending because if you have the money already, you won’t put all the gifts for friends and family on credit cards and then overspend because you will be building up all that interest for the next year while paying it off.
+Planning with sinking funds will stop you from overspending because if you have the money already, you won’t put all the gifts for friends and family on credit cards and then overspend because you will be building up all that interest for the next year while paying it off.

 6. Realize why.